Becoming an SQP

 You must book the exam directly with AMTRA, regardless of where you are planning to take the exam (or whether you've separately booked a training course).
 A list of forthcoming exam dates is available on the AMTRA website.

-Exams must be booked an absolute minimum of two weeks before the exam take place - and some exams fill up well in advance.
-(To be precise, an exam booking form must be received by the AMTRA office by 1pm on the day two weeks before a set of exams, or if that day is a public holiday then by 1pm on the working day that precedes that day.
-If the set of exams at a centre runs over two days, then the deadline is two weeks prior to the first of the two days, even if the candidate is only being examined on the second day.)
+Exams must be booked an absolute minimum of three weeks before the exam take place - and some exams fill up well in advance.
+(To be precise, an exam booking form must be received by the AMTRA office by 1pm on the day three weeks before a set of exams, or if that day is a public holiday then by 1pm on the working day that precedes that day.
+If the set of exams at a centre runs over two days, then the deadline is three weeks prior to the first of the two days, even if the candidate is only being examined on the second day.)

 Please note that all exams are subject to minimum numbers: we regret that occasionally it may be necessary to cancel an exam if insufficient people book for a particular date.